Here’s how to get education tax credits if you used a 529 plan

 529 plan tax benefits

 One of the most appealing parts of a 529 plan is the tax benefits.
-Earnings in a 529 plan grow tax-free, and as long as the distributions are made for qualifying education expenses, those aren’t taxed, either.
+Earnings in a 529 plan grow tax-free, and as long as the distributions are made for qualifying education expenses, those aren’t taxed either.
 This matters because compound growth increases your earnings without you paying anything extra in taxes.

 Some states also offer tax deductions or credits for 529 plan contributions.
 In most cases, you’ll need to use your state’s plan in order to claim the deduction, but a few states offer a tax deduction for contributing to any 529 plan, regardless of whether you live in that state.

-Other education tax credits
+Types of education tax credits

 A 529 plan is not the only way to get tax benefits for paying for college.
 If you pay out of pocket for education expenses, you might be eligible to recoup some of those costs through tax credits.